 The Karyn Purvis Institute of Child Development (KPICD) is a program of the Department of Psychology in the TCU College of Science & Engineering in Fort Worth, Texas.
-Its mission is research, education, training, and outreach to improve the lives of children who have experienced abuse, neglect, and/or trauma.
-The KPICD's research and interventions are empowering parents, professionals, and students with trauma-informed strategies that improve outcomes for children and youth.
+Their mission is to improve the lives of children through research, education, and outreach that addresses the impact of early abuse, neglect, and trauma.
+Their research and interventions are empowering parents, professionals, and students with trauma-informed strategies that improve outcomes for children and youth.